knowledgesystems/oncokb-card/README.md

 # OncoKB Card

-Please use following commonds to start the project
+Please use following commands to start the project
 ```
 npm install
 bower install